(a)RManos Blog

 Odin will create the Tower of Babel

-Odin already attracts developers who want to write monolithic applications like Games, but I bet in a year from now it will start attracting companies to develop even larger applications.
+Odin already attracts developers who want to write monolithic applications like games, but I bet in a year from now it will start attracting companies to develop even larger applications.

 These companies will use Odin as the common language for all of their teams to replace protocols.
 For example, each team will work on a list of packages as a part of a monolithic application.
 For each package, the developers can prepare types for other teams to use as substitute for testing on their packages.
 Thanks to Odin’s test suite, stack trace parsers and procedural design, developers can test and finish their packages without waiting for other packages to be ready.